timojl/clipseg/Readme.md

-# Image Segmentation Using Text and Image Prompts
+# Prompt-Based Multi-Modal Image Segmentation
-This repository contains the code used in the paper "Image Segmentation Using Text and Image Prompts".
+This repository contains the code used in the paper "Prompt-Based Multi-Modal Image Segmentation".

 <img src="overview.png" alt="drawing" height="200em"/>